Avshalom Caspi: Research

 Caspi and Moffitt first met when they presented adjacent posters at a 1987 conference in St. Louis, Missouri on "Deviant Pathways from Childhood to Adulthood".
 He and Moffitt have collaborated on the Dunedin Multidisciplinary Health and Development Study since the 1980s.

 Among Caspi's discoveries was that of an association between the 5-HTTLPR polymorphism and clinical depression.
 This discovery, originally reported in a 2003 study, spurred a wave of subsequent research on the potential genetic roots of various psychiatric conditions.
 However, a 2017 meta-analysis did not support the original finding, nor did a large analysis with nearly 100% power to detect the original finding.
 As a result, the general approach of candidate gene or candidate gene by environment interaction research in single small studies is no longer widely accepted.

 Another of Caspi's studies concerns the monoamine oxidase A gene variation and the risk of antisocial behavior in the presence of childhood abuse as a study of gene and environment interaction, which was supported by some follow up studies and not by others.

 Honors and awards

-Caspi is a fellow of the Association for Psychological Science and the British Academy.
+Caspi is a fellow of the Association for Psychological Science, the British Academy and the Academy of Medical Sciences.
 He and Moffitt were co-recipients of the 2010 Klaus J. Jacobs Research Prize and Best Practice Award from the Jacobs Foundation, and the 2016 APA Award for Distinguished Scientific Contributions to Psychology.
 In 2013 Caspi was awarded an honorary doctorate from Tilburg University in the Netherlands.
 In November 2022 Caspi was awarded the Royal Society Te Apārangi's Rutherford Medal, along with the Dunedin Study team leader Richie Poulton and team members Murray Thomson and Moffitt.

 As of 2024, he became a co-editor of the Annual Review of Developmental Psychology.